 As for pricing alterations, your team should be prepared to offer concessions or rental specials on struggling floorplans when you’re falling short of your target occupancy.

-To gain control of your future vacancy, you need to be able to predict when it’s coming, know if it’s going to become a problem, and be prepared to fix it.
+To gain control of your future vacancy, you need to be able to predict when it’s coming.
+Then, you need to know if it’s going to become a problem and be prepared to fix it.
 That’s where we come in.

 We created a new metric that’s both accurate and predictive called RentVision Occupancy (RVO).
 RVO allows our clients to see their future occupancy so they know when changes in vacancy will occur.
-RentVision has also integrated this solution with Rent Manager, allowing us to obtain your future vacancy data and combine it with our algorithms to create the RVO metric.
+RentVision has also integrated this solution with Rent Manager.
+This allows us to obtain your future vacancy data and combine it with our algorithms to create the RVO metric.

-To know whether or not your vacancy will be a problem, we created another metric to measure RVO against, called Target RentVision Occupancy (Target RVO).
+To know whether your vacancy will be a problem, we created another metric to measure RVO against: Target RentVision Occupancy (Target RVO).
 Target RVO takes into account a community’s unique seasonality to develop an occupancy goal that’s detailed down to each day of the year.

 When our client’s RVO dips below their Target RVO, our software automatically adjusts their digital ad spend to get the right amount of traffic to their website at the right time.
 If you’re interested in adding these predictive solutions to your apartment community, we’d love to chat!

 This blog was contributed to Rent Manager by RentVision and originally appeared on their website.